 23 Tools Every Concrete Contractor Needs

-Is there any feeling worse than being in the middle of a concrete job and suddenly realizing you don’t have the proper tools for the next step?
+Is there any feeling worse than being in the middle of a project and suddenly realizing you don’t have the proper tools for the next step?

-The work on the job site either stops or slows down while you work to borrow or purchase the correct tool.
+Work on the job either stops or slows down while you figure out a way to borrow or purchase the correct tool.

-It's inefficient, it wastes time, and it's frustrating, especially when you have to worry about your ready-mix concrete drying while you try to get the right tools!
+It's inefficient, it wastes time, and it's frustrating, especially if you have to worry about your ready-mix concrete drying while you try to get the right tools!

-That's why we wrote this article, to give you a list of the 23 tools every concrete contractor should have with their crew.
+We wrote this article to give you a list of the 23 tools every concrete contractor should have with their crew.
 This list is not exhaustive, but it covers most of the tools you need when working with ready-mix concrete.

 Table of Contents

-Let’s start with the general tools that should be on the job site.
+Let’s start with the general tools you should always have on the job site.
 Most of these tools are probably already in your tool trailer, but it’s always good to double-check!

-Wheelbarrows are important on any outdoor job site, but they are the lifeblood of a concrete crew.
+Wheelbarrows are important on most outdoor construction sites, but for a concrete crew, they are the actual lifeblood of the project!
 Make sure you have plenty of them to move the stone, sand, or concrete needed for your projects.
 (For more info about stone, read our Beginner's Guide to Crushed Stone and Gravel.)

-It is also good to inspect, repair, and replace your wheelbarrows as necessary.
-If bolts or attachments are loose, your wheelbarrow will wobble and become unsteady, so keep a close eye on them.
+It is also good to inspect, repair, and replace your wheelbarrows as necessary so they are in good working condition.
+If bolts or attachments are loose, your wheelbarrows will wobble and become unsteady, so keep a close eye on them.
 The tires should be full of air and in good shape.

-If your wheelbarrows are not in the best shape, don’t hesitate to replace them.
-Nothing makes workers more irritated than needing to operate rickety wheelbarrows!
+If your wheelbarrows are starting to wear out, don’t hesitate to replace them.
+Nothing makes workers more irritated than operating rickety wheelbarrows!

-Even though larger jobs usually have the concrete delivered directly by a ready-mix concrete plant, you always want a reliable portable mixer ready.
+Even though larger jobs usually have the concrete delivered directly by a ready-mix concrete plant, you always want a reliable portable mixer ready on hand.

 When mixing the concrete, make sure you have the correct mixture of cement and water, and also make sure the concrete is thoroughly mixed before pouring it.